calebmsword/clone-deep/README.md

 ## benchmarking

 Some rudimentary benchmarking can be done within the repository.
-In the directory containing the source code, execute `node serve.js <PORT>`, where the `PORT` command line option is optional and defaults to `8787`, and visit `http://localhost:<PORT>` to see the benchmarking UI. `benchmark.js` and `benchmark.css` contain the JavaScript and styling, respectively, for the hosted web page.
+In the directory containing the source code, execute `npm run serve -- <PORT>`, where the `-- <PORT>` command line option is optional and defaults to `8787`, and visit `http://localhost:<PORT>` to see the benchmarking UI.
 You can use your favorite browser's dev tools to profile the result.

 ## contribution guidelines